Donegal captain Murphy announces retirement

 'Donegal will still go on'

+Further Ulster Championships followed in 2012, 2014, 2018 and 2019, but Murphy's biggest achievement came in the 2012 All-Ireland when he scored 1-4 at Croke Park as Donegal defeated Mayo and became the second man from the county to lift the Sam Maguire.

+Murphy's goal that day was the first score of the game and set the tone for Donegal's display as they defeated a Mayo side that had surprised Dublin in the semi-finals.

-Murphy's final game for Donegal was a heavy defeat by Armagh in the second round of All-Ireland qualifiers in June.
+His final game for Donegal was a heavy defeat by Armagh in the second round of All-Ireland qualifiers in June.

-The defeat marked the end of an era as manager Declan Bonner also stepped down following the defeat.
+The defeat now marks the end of an era for the county with manager Declan Bonner having stepped down, with Paddy Carr recently installed as his successor following a protracted search for a new boss.

+With Murphy having to contend with a series of injury in recent times, he did appear to be labouring in the closing stages of Donegal's concluding championship games this year and clearly feels that now is the correct time to call a halt to his inter-county career.

 "The last time we sat together in the changing rooms in Clones, I told my teammates that whatever happened in the future, Donegal will always go on.
-That's still my belief.
+That's still my belief," Murphy added.

 "I cannot and never will be able to express how thankful I am to my teammates and managers and those giving expert support over the seasons.
 Friendships and bonds have been forged which go with me throughout my life.